lawrennd/old_talks/_neurips/includes/impact-of-papers-seven-years-on.md

 is that there is confounder driving both variables.
-For example, it might be that papers which are easier to understand (due to elegance of the idea, or quality of exposition) inspire greater reviewer confidence and also increase the number of citations.}
+For example, it might be that papers which are easier to understand (due to elegance of the idea, or quality of exposition) inspire greater reviewer confidence and increase the number of citations.}

 \plotcode{column = 'average_confidence'
 filter_col = "accept"